Mindgreppers/lifemaker_web/content/page/events.md

 - May - Informal workshops and meetings with local youth and couples, from Dharamsala area.
 - June 1st - 12th - Dharamsala, Himachal Pradesh, India
 - June 31st - Dharamsala Family gathering and pilot kickstart
+- August - September - Italy and Europe visit and sharing
+- October - December - Dharmasala meetup, and workshops (dates to be declared soon)

 If you curious and wish to explore more with us, please visit us or invite us to your place.